-COLD SWEAT, the title of the 1st Lisbon Contemporary Jewellery Biennial, invites us to reflect on BODY, FEAR and PROTECTION in a programme that includes exhibitions projects, talks, meetings and masterclasses.
+COLD SWEAT, the title proposed by the artist Kadri Maelk for the 1st Lisbon Contemporary Jewellery Biennial, invites us to reflect on BODY, FEAR and PROTECTION in a programme that includes exhibitions projects, talks, meetings and masterclasses.
 The current pandemic forces us rethink our modus operandi, and the fear and uncertainty it has caused led us to choose a remarkable aspect in the history of jewellery – physical and spiritual protection – as the Biennial’s theme, and what it means in the 21st century as a subject to discuss.

 The theme emerged with a planned exhibition that PIN launched in March 2020 at the start of lockdown: protective jewellery pieces/objects.
 They have been displayed in an online exhibition since July 2020 organised by MUDE – Museu do Design e da Moda.

-This cathartic exercise was opened up to other Portuguese and foreign artists, and the results will be at the core of the Biennial in partnership with MUDE, Museu de São Roque and PIN – and will be presented at the temporary exhibition gallery in the Igreja and Museu de São Roque.
-The exhibition also enjoys the support of Museu da Farmácia, which will loan several objects and also exhibit contemporary works to set up a dialogue with pieces in its own collection ...
+The main exhibition will follow the topic of the Biennial with works made along the last two decades by Portuguese and foreign artists – will be organize in partnership with MUDE, Museu de São Roque and PIN – and will be presented at the Temporary Exhibition Gallery in the Igreja and Museu de São Roque.
+The exhibition also enjoys the support of Museu da Farmácia, which will exhibit contemporary works to set up a dialogue with pieces in its own collection ...

 The first discussion will be on the Biennial’s general themes: Body, Fear and Protection.
 Three researchers/specialists in various subjects will be invited to take part.
 A moderator will introduce the topic and speakers and ensure a lively debate.
 It will take place in Brotéria in partnership with the Centro de Investigação e Tecnologia das Artes da Universidade Católica Portuguesa – Escola das Artes [Research Centre in Science and Technology of the Arts at the School of Arts - Catholic University in Porto].
 Brotéria will also host the õhuLoss exhibition from Estonia.